 Eva is the Communications Intern with the Orange County Department on Aging (OCDOA).
 She will be managing OCDOA’s Facebook campaigns and improving the website’s search engine optimization.
-Additionally, she will be working to establish a consistent radio show with a local radio station to expand the departments reach in the community to share all OCDOA has to offer.
+Additionally, she will be working to establish a consistent radio show with a local radio station to expand the department’s reach in the community to share all OCDOA has to offer.
 Eva graduated from the University of Washington in 2017 with two bachelor’s degrees in Public Health and Communication.
-Currently, she is a first-year MPH student in UNC Gillings School of Global Public Health’s Public Health Leadership Program.
+Currently, she is a first-year MPH student at the UNC Gillings School of Global Public Health’s Public Health Leadership Program.

 Crystal is a first-year MBA student at UNC’s Kenan-Flagler School of Business focusing on Strategic Consulting and Sustainable Enterprise.
 Prior to grad school, Crystal focused on Education and closing the opportunity gap through roles in non-profit management and resource development.
 Crystal is also an alum of Teach for America and AmeriCorps and received her BS in Anthropology from Virginia Commonwealth University.

 Driven by the question: What does it take to scale a great idea?, Crystal will help build PiAP’s organizational strength by curating the website and external communications to bring PiAP’s thought leadership on aging to a larger virtual audience.